Soda-City-PoGo/stashbot/README.md

 ## 6: Start the bot. `pm2 start stashbot.js --watch`
   - This bot is a work in progress, Things will be updated and changed as I learn stuff!
   - Yes some things were copied from other bots on discord! :joy:
-  - If you have issues, hit me up on discord.
+  - If you have issues, hit me up on discord. :smile:
   - PM2 Docs http://pm2.keymetrics.io/docs/usage/cluster-mode/